 Mt.
-Hood/Columbia River Gorge
+Hood and the Columbia River Gorge

 Smoked pork ribs are the specialty at Apple Valley BBQ in Parkdale, where it’s smoked — along with the brisket and other meats — with local cherry wood delivered each week from their neighbors at Mt.
 View Orchards.
 Local produce, local beer and wine, house-made buns, and stellar cornbread and bread pudding make this spot a must-visit.
-At Skyway Bar and Grill in Zigzag, Chef Jason Hornor has turned a 40-year-old roadside diner into a cozy favorite for skiers and families looking for solid Northwest BBQ.
-Sit next to their vintage indoor fireplace and go for broke with the Ludicrous, an open-faced sandwich with house-smoked pulled pork, brisket or tofu plus mashers, cheese sauce and cheddar on a ciabatta bun.
+The restaurant is open Wednesday through Sunday, allowing one person inside at a time for pick-ups and card payments recommended.

 In La Grande, bring the family to Smokehouse Restaurant, a funky diner on the town’s main street since the ’60s.
 Their down-home barbecue — everything from the pulled-pork sandwich to ribs — is a nice way to fuel up for adventuring in the Wallowas, Blue Mountains and beyond.